Reduce waste at home

 Learn more with Future Living Skills & Rubbish Free Year

-A learning guide on 'waste minimisation at home' designed for group discussion is available to download free within 14 member local council areas across NZ, once you register your location and email address at Sustainable Living website
+A learning guide on 'waste minimisation at home' designed for groups in discussion is available to download free across NZ, once you register your location and email address at Sustainable Living website

 Reduce your chemical exposure